strexx/close-the-door/README.md

 Now your NodeMCU will connect to your WiFi.*  And it will try to get and post to your server.

 ## Code structure NodeMCU
-On top of the app I've defined all the vars and pins.
-In the void setup I connect all pins and connect to the wifi network.
+On top of the app, I've defined all the vars and pins.
+In the void setup, I connect all pins and connect to the wifi network.
 Over here you can see how to connect.

 ```arduino
   WiFi.begin(ssid, password); //start the connection